Epochalypse-Project/epochalypse-project.github.io/index.md

 - Spread awareness by telling friends and family about the issue
 - Test non-critical smartphone apps by changing your device date
 - Submit your findings to us, we are tracking the 32-bit timestamp rollover problem!
+- Raise awareness of this issue with your government officials and any geeky/techie friends who might be able to help us!
+- Consider joining our [mailing list](https://groups.io/g/epochalypse-discuss) and/or our [discussion forums](https://github.com/orgs/Epochalypse-Project/discussions).
 - Consider submitting useful findings, testing methodology, tips and tricks, etc. with us, we are coordinating a global response to the 32-bit timestamp rollover problem.

 ## Manufacturers